holo-q/.github/profile/README.md

 # 🌌 HOLO-Q 🌌

 **HOLO-Q** is a decentralized software association and super-intelligence research lab.
 We are funded by crypto royalties collected on every $HOLOQ transaction through bags.fm's smart contracts.
-This funding scheme enables a new type of corporation for the 21st century, whose PR and marketing needs are indirectly achieved by radical artistic demonstrations rather than manufactured cultural events or hype.
+This funding scheme enables a new type of radical corporatism for the 21st century, whose PR and marketing needs are indirectly achieved by radical artistic demonstrations rather than manufactured cultural events or hype.

 ---